Wheaton Lyons: Background

 The Wheaton Lyons finished in the top 15% of the NACDA Directors' Cup in 2013–14, highlighted by women's track and field, which placed fourth in the NCAA indoor championship and tied for sixth at the outdoor championship.
 Also contributing to Wheaton's point total was men's soccer, women's lacrosse and softball.
 Men's soccer and women's lacrosse both won the New England Women’s and Men’s Athletic Conference (NEWMAC) championship and advanced to the NCAA tournament second round, while softball earned an at-large bid to the NCAA tournament after a 30-win season.

 Wheaton has found success in a number of its athletic programs, starting in 1983, when field hockey became the first Wheaton team to make an NCAA tournament.
 In 1986, women's lacrosse became the first Wheaton team to advance to an NCAA Final Four.
 Eight years later, women's basketball made its first Final Four, followed by the 1997 softball team finishing third at the national tournament in Eau Claire, Wisconsin.
 The following fall, men's soccer became the first men's team to make the NCAA tournament, followed by volleyball advancing to the NCAA Sweet Sixteen.

 In addition, men's and women's cross-country, women's lacrosse, men's and women's swimming and diving and women's tennis all have competed in the NCAA post-season.
 Overall, Wheaton has won eight NCAA National Championships, 17 ECAC championships and 101 combined NEWMAC regular season and tournament titles.

 Nickname

 Wheaton's mascot is a Lyon, named after founding principal Mary Lyon which can be traced back to the early 1980s.
 On October 14, 2016, the Wheaton College Athletic Department announced the first-ever mascot name for the Lyon...
 Roary.
 Hundreds of potential names were submitted as the Mascot Naming Committee narrowed the searched down to three names: Roary, Lee-O and Wheat T. The Wheaton College community voted for their favorite name during a span of two weeks and after votes were tabulated, Roary the Lyon was officially unveiled during Fall Fest 2016.

-Sports sponsored

-Wheaton College Varsity programs include baseball, men's and women's basketball, men's and women's cross country, field hockey, men's and women's lacrosse, men's and women's soccer, softball, men's and women's swimming and diving, synchronized swimming, men's and women's tennis, men's and women's indoor track and field, men's and women's outdoor track and field and women's volleyball.